Skip to main content

 Frequently Asked Questions

-Can I add a timestamp to an iPhone HEIC photo?
+Can I add a timestamp to multiple photos at once?

 Found this useful?
 Share it with others.